RobinL0601/CC3K-Game/README.md

 # CS246

-It is a Video game based on Rogue, implemented by c++.
+It is a Video game based on Rogue, implemented by C++.
 Please do not download the files without permission.